-Given the implications of gender differences in competitiveness for gender disparities in labor market outcomes (Berge, Bjorvatn, Garcia Pires, & Tungodden, 2015; Blau & Kahn, 2017; Buser et al., 2014; Niederle & Vesterlund, 2011; Reuben et al., 2015; Zhang, 2012), most of the current research on gender differences in competitions has focused on i) either explaining the sources of the gender differences (e.g., van Veldhuizen, 2017) or ii) designing interventions to encourage women to compete more (Alan & Ertac, 2018; Balafoutas & Sutter, 2012; Brandts, Groenert, & Rott, 2015; Brandts et al., 2015; Cassar, Wordofa, & Zhang, 2016; Healy & Pate, 2011; Niederle, Segal, & Vesterlund, 2013; Sutter et al., 2016).
+Given the implications of gender differences in competitiveness for gender disparities in labor market outcomes (Berge et al., 2015; Blau & Kahn, 2017; Buser et al., 2014; Niederle & Vesterlund, 2011; Reuben et al., 2015; Zhang, 2012), most of the current research on gender differences in competitions has focused on either i) explaining the sources of the gender differences (e.g., Veldhuizen, 2017) or ii) designing interventions to encourage women to compete more (Alan & Ertac, 2018; Balafoutas & Sutter, 2012; Brandts, Groenert, & Rott, 2015; Brandts et al., 2015; Cassar, Wordofa, & Zhang, 2016; Healy & Pate, 2011; Niederle, Segal, & Vesterlund, 2013; Sutter et al., 2016).
 Less consideration has been paid to how competitions affect women.
 However, as the research on the gender differences in performance during competition suggests (Buser & Yuan, 2019; Gill & Prowse, 2014; Gneezy et al., 2003; Gneezy & Rustichini, 2004; Günther et al., 2010; Miller et al., 2019; Samak, 2013), it is also important to consider the potential downstream consequences of women’s entry into competitions.

 The present proposal builds on prior research by examining how competitions affect gender differences in the amount of time spent preparing for competitions.
 We hypothesize that women will spend more time preparing than men, especially before competitions, in part because they are less risk-seeking (Bertrand, 2010; Croson & Gneezy, 2009; Dohmen et al., 2011; Eckel & Grossman, 2008) and confident (Barber & Odean, 2001; Bertrand et al., 2010; Croson & Gneezy, 2009; Lundeberg, Fox, & Puncochaf, 1994; Mobius, Niederle, Niehaus, & Rosenblat, 2011) than men on average.

-Overconfidence and risk-taking have been implicated in driving the gender gap in willingness to compete (Niederle & Vesterlund, 2011; van Veldhuizen, 2017).
+Confidence and risk attitude have been implicated in driving the gender gap in willingness to compete (Niederle & Vesterlund, 2011; Veldhuizen, 2017).

-However, the extent to which confidence and risk attitudes account for the gender gap in willingness to compete is still unclear.
+However, the extent to which confidence and risk attitude account for the gender gap in willingness to compete is still unclear.
 The seminal research in this literature suggested that confidence and risk attitude did not completely explain the gender gap in the choice to compete, since there was a residual gender gap in the choice to compete after controlling for these factors (Niederle & Vesterlund, 2007).
 The unexplained component of the original gender effect was taken as evidence of a distinct “competitiveness” trait, separate from risk attitude and confidence, that was allegedly driving the gender gap in the choice to compete (Niederle & Vesterlund, 2007, 2011).
-However, recent work correcting for measurement error (Gillen, Snowberg, & Yariv, 2019) and using experimental techniques to isolate the effects of the competitiveness trait (van Veldhuizen, 2017) find that risk attitude and confidence fully explain the gender gap in the choice to compete.
+However, recent work correcting for measurement error (Gillen, Snowberg, & Yariv, 2019) and using experimental techniques to isolate the effects of the competitiveness trait (Veldhuizen, 2017) find that risk attitude and confidence fully explain the gender gap in the choice to compete.
 Regardless of whether competitiveness is a stand-alone trait, it is clear that confidence and risk attitude can generate differences in how men and women react to competitions, possibly including the decision to prepare before a competition.